By Jim Herlihy | Alzheimer’s Association

 Myth 2: Alzheimer’s is not a fatal disease

 Reality: Alzheimer’s disease is America’s seventh-leading cause of death — ahead of breast and prostate cancers combined.
 It slowly destroys brain cells, ultimately leading to the loss of body functions and death.

 Myth 3: Alzheimer’s only affects the elderly

-Reality: More than 6.5 million Americans are living with Alzheimer’s, including people in their 50s, 40s and even 30s.
-An estimated 200,000 people in the U.S. under age 65 are living with Alzheimer’s.
+Reality: 6.7 million Americans over age 65 are living with Alzheimer’s.
+More than 200,000 additional people in the U.S. under age 65 are living with the disease.